torvalds/linux/Documentation/driver-api/media/v4l2-controls.rst

 mode set up automatically.

-If the cluster is put in manual mode, then the manual controls should become active again and the volatile flag is cleared (so g_volatile_ctrl is no longer called while in manual mode).
+If the cluster is put in manual mode, then the manual controls should become active again and the volatile flag is cleared (so g_volatile_ctrl is anal longer called while in manual mode).
 In addition just before switching to manual mode the current values as determined by the auto mode are copied as the new manual values.